Fill form to unlock content

 - Privacy concerns associated with some 5G WAN solutions.

-The Smart Pallet solution couples machine vision and artificial intelligence to provide fully automated visibility of all warehouse packages and pallets.
-This methodology replaces traditional barcode hand-scanning with machine learning, helping to automate pallet stacking and box finding across warehouse facilities.
+The Smart Pallet solution couples machine vision and edge AI technology to provide fully automated visibility of all warehouse packages and pallets.
+This methodology replaces traditional barcode hand-scanning with machine learning, helping to automate all aspects of the manufacturing process from pallet stacking and box finding across warehouse facilities.
 It also eliminates inventory errors caused by misplaced and non-scanned items (Video 1).

-By capturing multiple image data streams and applying high-performance processing power, machine learning at the edge can increase warehouse automation while simultaneously improving efficiency and accuracy.
+By capturing multiple image data streams and applying high-performance computational power, machine learning at the edge can increase warehouse automation while simultaneously improving efficiency and accuracy.